lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 >2.
 If Flex Server is setup up with IMM IP and IPMI account, we will treat Flex Server as Rack Server.

 #4.
 Install head node
 ##Step 0: Config raid of head node, Raid1 is suggested.
-Skip if the raid is already reconfigured.
+Skip if the raid is already configured.

 ##Step 1: Install OS (CentOS 6.5/6.8 or RedHat 6.5/6.8) for head node.